C-Guadagnino/Eatinerary/docs/ghi.md

 # Graphical Human Interface

+Note to staff:
+- In the interest of time, the CuisineCoders team decided to use screenshots of existing pages + added modifications to represent some of our app's pages just for this submission.
+We will eventually create our own drawings.

 ## Home page before Login
 - Page visibility: All (Non-logged in, and Logged in users)
 - Description: This is the main page that people will see when they get to the Web site.